vhscom/svelte-headlessui-starter/README.md

 - 🚀 [Vercel](https://vercel.com/) deployments functional out of the box
 - 🔐 [OAuth](https://www.oauth.com/) via GitHub, extendible to other providers
 - 👷 [Gravitar](https://gravatar.com/) support for non-logged in users
+- 📄 [AGPL](https://www.gnu.org/licenses/agpl-3.0.en.html)-licensed free (as in freedom) software

 ## Demo

-View the [online demo](https://sveltekit-headlessui-starter.vercel.app) to see what you can expect.
+View the [online demo](https://svelte-headlessui-starter.vercel.app) to see what you can expect.

 ## Structure